peter88213/nvhelp-en/docs/_sources/basic_concepts.rst.txt

 ---------------

 It is assumed that very few types of text markup are needed for a novel text.
-When importing from ODT, *noveltree* supports the following
+When importing from ODT, *novelibre* supports the following
 formats:

 -  *Emphasized* style or italics.